-13. Our risk assessment draws on our cumulative knowledge of SCoSS, its major transaction streams, key systems of internal control and risk management

-14. Based on our risk assessment process, we identified the following significant risks of material misstatement to the financial statements.
-These are risks which have the greatest impact on our planned audit procedures.
+- 13. Our risk assessment draws on our cumulative knowledge of the Commission, its major transaction streams, key systems of internal control and risk management processes.
+Also, it is informed by our discussions with management, meetings with internal audit, attendance at committees and a review of supporting information. - 14.
+Based on our risk assessment process, we identified the following significant risk of material misstatement to the financial statements.
+This is a risk which has the greatest impact on our planned audit procedures.
 Exhibit 2 summarises the nature of the risk, the sources of assurance from management arrangements and the further audit procedures we plan to perform to gain assurance over the risk.